China by Bike

 Approx: 14km cycle

-Day 13 : Arrive In Beijing
+Day 13 : Arrive in Beijing

 We will arrive in Beijing in the morning and your group leader will coordinate the transfer to the hotel, the base for the next two nights.
 After breakfast we visit Tiananmen Square, Mao's Mausoleum, and the Forbidden City followed by a bike ride in the Hutong area.
 The Forbidden City is a masterpiece of 5000 years of Chinese civilisation and still vividly displays the power and prestige of the former dynasties.
 Sprawling over acres, the City is a magnificent group of palaces, pavilions, courtyards and deep terracotta walls.
 Ornately furnished palace rooms, priceless artworks and treasures are all now open to the public after 500 years of seclusion.